New Features in Xcode 6

 Xcode 6.1.1 includes bug fixes and performance improvements.

-Xcode 6.2 adds support for development on iOS 8.2, which includes the WatchKit framework for developing apps for Apple Watch.
+Xcode 6.2 adds support for iOS 8.2.
+It includes the new WatchKit framework for developing Apple Watch apps.

 Tools Support for WatchKit includes:

-Design tools for building Watch interfaces, glances, and notifications
+Design tools for building Apple Watch interfaces, glances, and notifications

 Debugging and profiling support